Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use the tool (for user feedback, bug reports, feature requests, etc.), provides examples, and notes agent-initiated usage.
-It does not explicitly state when not to use, but the context is clear.
+The description provides explicit guidance on when to use the tool (forward user feedback or report agent-detected issues) and includes examples for both user and agent initiators.
+It does not explicitly state when not to use it, but the context is clear enough.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.